You might think it’s impossible to love a Tiramisu recipe without alcohol, but I’m challenging that thought today.

 So for the post, I’ll share images of she and I making it together.

-Because this Tiramisu recipe is so legit.
+Because this Tiramisu recipe without alcohol is so legit.

-Making a Non-Alcoholic Italian Tiramisu
+Making a Non-Alcoholic Tiramisu

 Click HERE to save this post for later.

 Don’t ask me why, but I sort of think the reason was that I never cared for the alcohol in it.
-You might enjoy the brandy or cognac a recipe typically calls for, and if so, then add it to this one.
-Not me.
+And here’s the thing – I love to drink a great cocktail.

-In Italy, Ceci is allowed to drink (even though she’s only 18), but still this recipe is a non-alcoholic version which was lovely because I could make it immediately upon arriving home for the babes.
+In Italy, Ceci is allowed to drink (even though she’s only 18), but still this tiramisu cake recipe is a non-alcoholic version which was lovely because I could make it immediately upon arriving home for the babes.

 Tiramisu: Not Gluten Free

-This recipe is not gluten free.
+This is a traditional recipe and it is not gluten free tiramisu.

 That said, I have some great news for Y’all.
-With just one simple (Ladyfingers) swap it can be gluten free.
+With just one simple (lady finger cookies) swap it can be gluten free.